FORTH-ICS-INSPIRE/artemis/README.md

 from where the logos were downloaded are contained in [this file](DEPENDENCIES-LICENSES.md), together with the respective licenses.
 The sole purpose of this section is to thank the open-source projects that enabled ARTEMIS with their APIs by making them as visible as possible.
-The list of project logos is not exhaustive.*
+The list of project logos is not exhaustive.
+Image copyrights are retained by the respective project(s).*